flipay/code-challenges/challenge-mobile.md

 Users won't be able specify the output amount by themselves, we think that it will add more complexity.

 The output and price should be updated every 5 seconds.

+Buy button doesn't have to work for now.

 **More Details**